ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 * Looking at this closer level we can clearly see the structures and cycles.
 Looking first at the national line, we see a strong recurring trend that the peaks when there is the **most gun violence occur in July and the dips when there is the least gun violence, occurs in February of each year**.
 Keep those months in mind, we'll see some extra evidence to back it up soon.
 * Looking at Arizona, we see **abnormally high values for gun related deaths** in recent years with the highest point being 8 deaths per 1000000 residents in May of 2002.
 * We also see that **Illinois continues to be very volatile**, going against our hypothesis that more populous states should in general have lower volatilities due to the high sample size negating the noise.
-Indeed, it is much more difficult in Illinois to discern a monthly structure than in other states such as California.

 We turn our attention next to monthly differences in gun murders across all states.